 - Missed Opportunities.
 Functionality is focused on the grantor business process, so S&L governments miss chances to apply for federal grants.

 - Decentralized Processes.
-Different workflow assignments and approval processes across government make standardization challenging.
+Different workflow assignments and approval processes across the government make standardization challenges.

 - Redundant Systems.
 Departments and agencies have built unique stovepiped systems and tools with redundant capabilities and operating costs.